ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

    not the requested action.

 The client cannot always know a priori if an Authorized Resource Request will succeed.
-It must check the validity of its keying material before sending a request or processing a response.
+It MUST check the validity of its keying material before sending a request or processing a response.
 If the client repeatedly gets error responses containing AS Creation Hints (cf.  Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}